praesongprasit/EventSiteTest/src/talks/nztechrally2025/accessibility-through-ai.md

 <p>This talk explores the benefits and pitfalls of AI in achieving accessibility.
 We'll look at real world cases of how AI can be used to help accessibility initiatives, and areas where we need to be weary.
 How can we leverage this new technology to increase access?
 Hint: it's not what you think!</p>
 "
 featuredImage: /assets/images/talks/2025/accessibility-through-ai.jpg
-featuredImageAlt: "Maia's picture with text: NZ Tech Rally.
+featuredImageAlt: "Maia's picture with text: EVENT_NAME.
 Accessibility through AI?
 A talk by Maia Miller, Managing Director @ Aleph Accessibility"
 featuredImageType: image/jpg
 featuredImageWidth: 1280
 featuredImageHeight: 720